waterbottlekittkatt08/dk64-lz-randomizer/README.md

 - Step 6: Click confirm and enjoy the oncoming madness!

 ![Features](https://github.com/theballaam96/dk64-lz-randomiser/blob/master/image/readme%20-%20features.png)
-- Randomisation of regular loading zones
+- Randomization of regular loading zones
-	- For example: Trying to enter the loading zone to DK Isles from Aztec Lobby will take you to the Winch Room in Fungi Forest.
+	-For example: Trying to enter the loading zone to DK Isles from Aztec Lobby could take you to the Winch Room in Fungi Forest.
+Exiting the Winch Room however could take you to the Library in Creepy Castle.
-	- Some maps are excluded from this randomisation (Snide's, Cranky's, Candy's, Funky's, Troff 'n' Scoff)
+	- Some maps are excluded from this randomization (Snide's, Cranky's, Candy's, Funky's, Troff 'n' Scoff, Helm Lobby and Helm Entrance)
+	- Bosses are randomized (ex: Mad Jack in Creepy Castle Troff ‘n’ Scoff)
-- Randomisation of Bonus Barrels
+- Randomization of Bonus Barrels
 	- For Example: Trying to enter the bonus barrel near Arcade in Frantic Factory (Which would take you to Stash Snatch) might take you to Mad Maze Maul
-	- This also includes the unused bonus barrels
+	- This also includes the unused bonus barrels not accessible via normal gameplay!
+- Randomized Kasplats
+	- Over 110 locations which the 40 kasplats in the game can be
+	- All are collectable glitchless as every kong
+	- Some are just shifted to [new locations](https://twitter.com/2dosSRL/status/1087442940094500865) and some are [in completely new maps!](https://twitter.com/2dosSRL/status/1087800177765818368)
+	- Blueprints stay in the levels you find them in (no blueprint-sanity)
+- Randomized bosses
+	- The boss you fight in each level is random (the spawned keys are not)
+	- The kong used to fight each boss is random
+	- The coloured bananas required to open a boss is randomised
+	- Exceptions: Chunky must fight Dogadon 2, Lanky cannot fight Mad Jack
-- Cutscenes are reduced
+- Cutscenes are reduced/excessive text removed
 	- You will be taken to the main menu right after the Nintendo Logo, skipping the DK Rap, Rareware & N64 Logo and DK TV
+	- Training barrels are completed and Simian Slam is already learned
+	- Start in DK Isles instead of DK’s house
 	- Snide's contraption cutscenes are reduced to just the initial pulley cutscene
-	- Snide's GB Drops are just limited to one "Oh Banana", even if you are turning in 2+ BPs for a kong
+	- Snide's GB drops are just limited to one "Oh Banana", even if you are turning in 2+ BPs for a kong
 	- K Rool phases immediately start at the "In the red corner" cutscene
+	- First time text descriptions when you use a move are removed
+	- Story skip is permanently on
-- Option to acquire all moves in the game from the start
+- Option to start with all moves
-	- Cuts out some coin collection, completely optional
+	- Cuts out some coin collection
-- Option to unlock all kongs in the game from the start
+- Option to start with all kongs unlocked
-	- Cuts out some of the start of the run
+	- Cuts out having to hunt for King Kutout/searching for kongs
+	- Make loading zone randomization possible glitchless
-- Randomised Kasplats
+- Spoiler log
-	- Over 110 locations which the 40 kasplats in the game can be
-	- All are collectable glitchless as every kong
-	- Some are just shifted to [new locations](https://twitter.com/2dosSRL/status/1087442940094500865) and some are [in completely new maps!](https://twitter.com/2dosSRL/status/1087800177765818368)
-	- Unfortunately, none are in Helm

 ![Future Features](https://github.com/theballaam96/dk64-lz-randomiser/blob/master/image/readme%20-%20future%20features.png)
+- ROM generation instead of running a Lua script
+- Logic to improve the gameplay experience for all skill levels
+- Upgrade/Gun/Instrument randomization
+- Randomization of Kongs
+- Randomization of various enemies in levels
+- Randomization of what keys open what levels
+- Randomization of B Locker Golden Banana requirement count
+- Option to require all 8 keys turned in to unlock K rool (opposed to just 3 & 8)
 - [Randomisation of coloured bananas](https://cdn.discordapp.com/attachments/460646910919966732/461750596152590356/unknown.png)
 - [Randomisation of Battle Crowns](https://twitter.com/2dosSRL/status/1087804011418390528)